1. Private Schools

 The Spear’s Schools Index has also been underpinned by the following key principles:

-• While examination results and academic attainment are key considerations, they are not the only thing that matters.
+• While examination results and academic attainment are key considerations, they are not the only things that matter.
 Leading schools are not necessarily the most academic.
 ‘Hot houses’, therefore, are not to be viewed with approbation.

 A wide range of social, cultural, and pastoral factors have been weighed in finalising the index.
 In some cases, some schools with strong academics have been omitted where they fall short in relation to these wider considerations.
 Notably, the team have been cognisant also of ‘cultural’ and ‘value based’ factors which are of growing concern in relation to many families.
 This is especially relevant in a climate in which some schools may be viewed as adopting an ‘indoctrinatory’ approach that might risk stifling free debate and the associated critical thinking.